ma3u/dust-mcp-server/memory-bank/decisionLog.md

 ---

-"2025-05-24 18:56:32" - Server-Sent Events (SSE) Support Implementation
+"2025-05-26 09:52:41" - Defer HTTP/SSE Implementation to Future Release

-## Decision 10: Implement SSE for Real-time Updates
+## Decision 10: Defer HTTP/SSE Implementation

-* Added support for Server-Sent Events (SSE) to enable real-time updates
+* Deferred implementation of Server-Sent Events (SSE) to a future release
-* Created new SSE endpoint at `/api/sse` for MCP clients
-* Integrated with existing session management system
-* Implemented connection management and keep-alive mechanism
-* Added rate limiting and connection limits
-* Documented SSE API for client integration
+* Removed SSE-related code and endpoints to simplify current implementation
+* Will revisit SSE implementation when real-time updates become a priority
+* Current focus remains on core MCP protocol functionality over STDIO

 ### Decision 10 Rationale

-* Enable real-time updates for MCP clients like Windsurf
-* Reduce server load by eliminating polling
-* Improve user experience with instant updates
-* Support Smithery and Pipedream integration
-* Maintain backward compatibility with existing clients
+* HTTP/SSE support is not required for initial MVP
+* Simplifies the current codebase and reduces maintenance overhead
+* Allows focusing on core MCP protocol functionality
+* Will implement when there's a clear requirement from clients
+* Reduces initial complexity and potential security surface

-### Decision 10 Implementation
+### Future Implementation Notes

-#### SSE Components
+When implementing in the future, consider:

+* **SSE Components**
-* `SSEController`: Handles SSE connections and events
+  * `SSEController`: For handling SSE connections and events
-* `SSEService`: Manages active connections and broadcasting
+  * `SSEService`: For managing active connections and broadcasting
-* `SSETypes`: TypeScript types for SSE events
   * `sseRoutes`: Express routes for SSE endpoint
-* `sseMiddleware`: Handles SSE connection setup and teardown
+  * `sseMiddleware`: For connection management

-#### Configuration
+* **Configuration**

-* `SSE_KEEP_ALIVE_INTERVAL`: Interval for keep-alive messages (default: 30s)
+  * `SSE_KEEP_ALIVE_INTERVAL`: For keep-alive messages
-* `SSE_MAX_CONNECTIONS_PER_IP`: Maximum concurrent connections per IP (default: 5)
+  * `SSE_MAX_CONNECTIONS_PER_IP`: For connection limits
-* `SSE_RECONNECTION_TIMEOUT`: Client reconnection timeout (default: 30s)
+  * `SSE_RECONNECTION_TIMEOUT`: For client reconnection handling

+* **Integration Points**
+  * Session management system
+  * Authentication/authorization
+  * Rate limiting
+  * Logging and monitoring

 #### Security